SEloge/Classic-Car-online-selling-sytem/README.md

 # Classic-Car-online-selling

-# this system will help someone who need to buy a car.
+# This system will help someone who need to buy a car.
 Its easy to make a car order and easy for payment.
 # Admin username:admin, password:admin
+# Use car.sql as database

 1. Create an Account
 2. Login using username and password